 Essay Contribution to ‘”Boot Camp”: Ten Years of Qualitative and Multi-Method Research’, edited by Colin Elman, Newsletter of the American Political Science Association Organized Section for Qualitative & Multi-Method Research 9: 2 (2011), 13-14.
 [PDF]

 Conference and Workshop Papers

-Patterns of Political Ideology and Security Policy (with Tim Haesebrouck), Workshop on Party Politics of Foreign and Security Policy in Europe, Amsterdam, October 5-6, 2017.
+Patterns of Party Politics in Foreign and Security Policy (with Tim Haesebrouck), Workshop on Party Politics of Foreign and Security Policy in Europe, Amsterdam, October 5-6, 2017.

 International Bureaucracies as “Runaway Agents”?
 How Organizational Structure Affects Agency Slack (with Eugénia da Conceição-Heldt), Workshop on the Empowerment of International Organizations, Munich, December 8-9, 2016.